shestakov/wordroller/README.md

 - Numbering (list definitions, actual lists, including paragraphs into lists)
 - All kinds of headers and footers
 - Basic support for styles
+- **Basic support for complex fields, primarily PAGE and NUMPAGES.**

 ## Q&A